 The remaining men, played by Dermot Mulroney, Joe Anderson, Frank Grillo and others, offer varied levels of back-story and baggage, but they all add to the rough and gritty texture of the film.
 They’re described as “men unfit for mankind” for a reason as they prove through their actions and choices that the top of the world (or close to it) may be the best place for them.
 Some early deaths are done for horrific effect and to dwindle down the numbers, but later ones begin to hurt as characters who’ve crossed over from disposable to personable fall victim to the wolves and the environment.

 Carnahan and co-writer Ian Mackenzie Jeffers keep things well paced as the film moves between the quiet moments where character is discussed and the action and attack scenes where character is defined.
-The film’s more dramatic scenes are equally helped by Mar Streitenfeld’s score, especially a short reprise that gets replayed at key moments.
+The film’s more dramatic scenes are equally helped by Mar Streitenfeld’s score as well as a short reprise by Jamin Winans that gets replayed at key moments.

 It’s unfortunate that a film so focused on humanity and nature is let down by the intrusion of technology, but the weakest element on display here is the visual effects.
 A few of the shots stand out for their obvious green screen/CGI-enhanced look with the most egregious being a scene involving a cliff and a tree.
 It should have been a suspenseful and edge of your seat set-piece, but the lacking visual aesthetic distracts too much and it’s instead diffused of much of its power.